bprcalifornia/automation/README.md

 * Disables `root` login over SSH
 * Disables password-based login over SSH (for our purposes, we only want to use key-based auth)

+The following TCP ports are then bound (i.e. there is a something listening on them):

+* SSH: 22

 ### Web Environment

 Script: [`web.sh`](provisioning/ubuntu/environments/web.sh)